MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

 # SDLC bridge

 This is an attemmpt to interface a Informer 213, a portable 3178 compatible terminal with integrated 3274 comatible cluster controller, to the Hercules mainframe emulator.
 This terminal needs a SDLC compatible interface.
-This project also discusses how to create the relevnat configuration in the MVS / VTAM environment to achieve this and what changed is needed to the comm3705 module in Hercules.
+This project also discusses how to create the relevant configuration in the MVS / VTAM environment to achieve this and what changes is needed to the comm3705 module in Hercules.

 ![Informer 213](https://i.imgur.com/M9zcy7E.png)